 Indiana, or the Hoosier State, is in the Midwest, offering access to the Great Lakes and the attractions related to them.
 There is an abundance of things to do in Indiana ranging from cultural attractions, museums, sports to outdoors and shopping.

 The highlight of the state is its capital, Indianapolis, where you will find the most museums and events, but don't be afraid to venture outside of the city to get some fresh air and enjoy the natural beauty of Indiana.

-You can also try the Dolphin In-Water Adventure where you can have a guided encounter with the zoo's friendly dolphins.
 Visit the White River Gardens and learn about what you can do to help conserve plants and animals at their Conservatory Show.

 Address: 1200 W Washington St, Indianapolis, IN 46222